YanchWare/fractal-samples/gcp/gke-full-sample/README.md

-# GKE with minimum requirements sample
+# GKE with all possible options sample

 ## Introduction